 BE INSPIRED, BE CONFIDENT, BE MOTIVATED

-DMU Coaching has been set up to give you the confidence and motivation to meet the many and varied demands of university life.
+DMU Coaching can give you the confidence and motivation to meet the demands of university life.
+It is part of DMU’s commitment to helping you maximise your potential.

-Coaching is about achieving what you want to achieve and being able to make decisions that help get you there.
+Coaching is about achieving what you want to achieve and the decisions that help get you there.
 Coaching helps to set and achieve goals, to build strengths and resilience, to solve problems, plan action and improve decision making.
 The focus of coaching can be on performance or personal development.

 When a person experiences being coached, their motivation comes from working with a coach who is him/herself an upbeat, positive role model.
 In this way coaching is a unique way of developing people.